-The CATE leadership is made up of executive leaders within the Collaborative Partner organizations and the Coalition Director, Jordan Hawkins.
+Leadership is made up of executive leaders within of membership organizations, facilitated by Coalition Director, Jordan Campbell.

 History